McCache/McCache-for-Python/docs/TESTING.md

 ```

 ### Observations
-* As more stress is applied to the cache, the outbound queue starts to back up.
+* As more stress is applied to the cache, the 2 queues starts to back up.
 This is by designed as long as it is not too deep and only you can decided how deep is acceptable.
     * Stress is generated from the increased number of nodes plus a higher update frequency (aperture < **0.01** seconds, **10** ms).
     * The local outbound queue starts backing up as we pound the local cache at a frequency with an aperture of < **0.005** seconds or **5** ms.  Anecdotally, this suggested that the current implementation or Python is not able to keep.
 * The larger the object to cache, the higher the latency to sync the other members in the cluster.
 Many more packets need to be transmitted plus the processing overhead.